 - Set up Google Analytics goals to track website conversions

-Even simple tracking methods can provide valuable insights that improve advertising ROI over time.
+Even simple tracking can give you insights that improve advertising ROI over time.

-Use this checklist to ensure your local advertising strategy covers all essential elements:
+Use this checklist to make sure your local advertising strategy covers the essentials:

 - Claimed and optimised Google Business Profile